 Lee Webster, Founding President of NHFREA, is a writer, editor, public speaker, conservationist, hospice volunteer, and avid gardener.
 She has trained as a home funeral guide with Final Passages, Crossings: caring for our own at death, and Beyond Hospice.
-She is President ex-officio of the National Home Funeral Alliance (NHFA); ex-officio of the Green Burial Council (GBC) as a board member and educational consultant and writer; and current founding board member of the National End-of-Life Doula Alliance (NEDA) and the Conservation Burial Alliance (CBA).
-She is the author of several home funeral and green burial articles and books, and has been featured in articles and interviews in various media outlets, including NH and VT Public Radio, Huffington Post, PhillyVoice, The National Review, End of Life University, Esquire Magazine, and many others, and in industry magazines and blogs such as Natural Transitions, American Funeral Director, Funeral Business Advisor, and FuneralOne.
-She has spoken to NFDA chapters in several states and at ICCFA conventions, in addition to hospice and hospital staff, at libraries, senior facilities, schools and universities, and various other public venues.
+She is the current President of the Green Burial Council International (GBCI, education); former President of the National Home Funeral Alliance (NHFA); and founding board member of the National End-of-Life Doula Alliance (NEDA), End-of-Life Doula Council with the National Hospice Palliative Care Organization (NHPCO), and the Conservation Burial Alliance (CBA).
+She also co-leads the state-by-state home funeral education website effort Funeral.Org.
+She is the author of several home funeral and green burial articles and books, and has been featured in articles and interviews in various media outlets, including NH and VT Public Radio, The New York Times, YES Magazine, The Washington Post, Huffington Post, PhillyVoice, The National Review, End of Life University, Esquire Magazine, and in industry magazines and blogs such as Natural Transitions, American Funeral Director, Funeral Business Advisor, and FuneralOne.
+She has spoken to NFDA chapters in several states and at ICCFA conventions, in addition to in-services to hospice and hospital staff, public presentations at libraries, senior facilities, and other public venues, and she frequently guest lectures at schools and universities.
 Her latest book is Changing Landscapes: Exploring the growth of ethical, compassionate, and environmentally sustainable green funeral service.
 Central NH & the Lakes Region

 Julie Lanoie, Founding Vice President of NHFREA, is a Registered Nurse, Clinical Mental Health Practitioner, and director of Crossings, a bereavement support program for children and families in the Mount Washington Valley.
 She serves on the interdisciplinary hospice team for Visiting Nurse Home Care and Hospice of Carroll County.
 She received her home funeral training from Final Passages and through multiple experiences in her own family and community as an active advocate of family directed funerals.
 She enjoys wildcrafting, cultivating medicinal teas, and walking with goats.
 Mount Washington Valley